mark-watson/hy-lisp-python-book/manuscript/kgn.md

 In line 5, we use the function **assoc** to add a key and value pair to an existing dictionary **short-comment-to-uri**.

 Finally, let's look at the main application loop.
 In line 4 we are using the function **get-query** (defined in file **textui.hy**) to get a list of entity names from the user.
 In line 7 we use the function **entities-in-text** that we saw earlier to map text to entity types and names.
-In the nested loops in lines 13-26 we build one line descriptions of people, place, and organizations that we will use to show the user a menu for selecting entities found in DBPedia from the original query.
+In the nested loops in lines 13-26 we build one-line descriptions of people, place, and organizations that we will use to show the user a menu for selecting entities found in DBPedia from the original query.
 We are giving the use a chance to select only the discovered entities that they are interested in.

 In lines 33-35 we are converting the shortened comment strings the user selected back to DBPedia entity URIs.
 Finally in line 36 we use the function **entity-results->relationship-links** to find relationships between the user selected entities.